qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table.rst

 Change the visibility of columns                  A special column visibility menu is included.
 It offers the user a way to show / hide single columns.

-Contet menu support                               The table supports content menus for each cell.
+Content menu support                               The table supports content menus for each cell.

 Meta Columns                                      You can define one or more column which have a separate scrolling if any.
 E.g. you could have the first column always visible, while the other columns scroll out of view.